University of Southern California

 .(JavaScript must be enabled to view this email address)

-Dr. Lucas is a Research Assistant Professor in the Viterbi School of Engineering and works at the USC Institute for Creative Technologies (ICT).
+Dr. Lucas is a Research Associate Professor at the USC Institute for Creative Technologies (ICT).
 She obtained her BA from Willamette University in 2005 and her PhD from Northwestern University in 2010.
 Her expertise is in human-computer interaction, affective computing, and trust-in-automation, and her research focuses on rapport, disclosure, trust, persuasion, and negotiation with virtual agents and social robots.
 Dr. Lucas engages with the MSOP lab on research activities related to the integration of technologies into the workplace to support worker health and well-being.

 Nancy Baker